Fryxell Humanities Center

 “Creative” defines what students of the humanities do and the way in which they do it.
 All of this creativity has a home in Augustana’s Humanities Center.
-But that space no longer reflects the quality of the work done there or the passion with which that work is pursued.
-Soon, though, it will, as the University RECREATES its Humanities Center.
+But, prior to 2019, that space no longer reflected the quality of the work done there or the passion with which that work is pursued.
+Following the succssful completion of Horizons 2019, the University RECREATED its Humanities Center.

 The humanities are key to studying the liberal arts.
 In fact, at some point in their academic lives, all Augustana students pass through the hallways of this building to take their religion and English classes.
 The majority of First Year Seminar courses are also taught in the Center.
 Since one-quarter of AU students participate in instrumental and choral music ensembles, they fill the halls, rehearsal rooms and practice studios throughout the music wing.

 When the Center was dedicated in September 1971 at a cost of $2.1 million, it brought together a division that previously had offices and classrooms scattered throughout campus.
 Dr. Don Fryxell, Shakespeare scholar, fierce proponent of the liberal arts, and former English department and Humanities Division chair, was the central figure in the planning and design of the new building.